Liangyu5wu/Liangyu5wu.github.io/content/project/GBCR/index.md

 The GBCR Testing Github: [GBCR-Testing](https://github.com/OSU-HEP-HDL/GBCR-Testing)

+## Performed QC Tests

+1. EQ Amplitude Factors Test
+2. Disable RX Channel Function Test
+3. Retiming Mode Function Test
+4. Retiming Mode & Voted Mode Correlation Test
+5. RX 5 Channel Retiming Mode Test

 ## Recent Tasks

 {{< spoiler text="Click to view the breakdown" >}}
-1. Modify the summary part of main.py code

-2. Scan in the retimed mode first and stay in the bad phase point, then go back to the voted mode and check if there are correlated (for all the channels)
+1. Test the influence from the cable lengths for the time window in retiming mode
+2. Report the function of new firmware

-3. Do several new power-cycling and check the good window region in retimed mode
+3. Do several new power-cycling and check the good window region in retiming mode

 {{< /spoiler >}}